SparkEdUAB/SparkEd/README.md

 To get started check out [our wiki](https://github.com/SparkEdUAB/SparkEd/wiki)

-[Check here](https://sparkeduab.github.io/sparked-manual/) for the online documentation how to use this project.
+[Check here](https://sparkeduab.github.io/sparked-manual/) for the online documentation how to use this project and a small demo here https://sparkedv2.herokuapp.com/ accessible on big screens.

 **Note**: We only support Node^10